 After spending close to an hour on the the summit, we returned as Nugara recommends, down the easier ascent route.
 From the base of the slabs, we continued down the scree and rubble slope to the shore of the first lake before making the short hike up the trail to the second and third lakes.
 We returned to our vehicle the same way.

-A topo of the area shows the location of the three Middlepass (or Burl) Lakes as well as the Rainy Lakes – which are not to be confused with Rainy Ridge Lake which is located to the east of Rainy Ridge and can be seen on the far upper right portion of the topo map.
+A topo of the area shows the location of the three Middlepass (or Burl) Lakes as well as the Rainy Lakes – which are not to be confused with Rainy Ridge Lake which is located to the northeast of Rainy Ridge and can be seen on the far upper right portion of the topo map.

 The total roundtrip distance of this fun bike n’ hike was 24 km with total elevation gains of 1325 m.
 Including very leisurely stays on both the summit and the Middlepass lakes, our total time came in at 8 hours and 43 minutes.